 A catastrophic claim designation may potentially entitle an injured worker to income benefits, medical benefits, and rehabilitation services for the remainder of his or her life.
 Obviously, the insurance company will work extremely hard to avoid the claim to be designated as such.

 Need Advice On Your Catastrophic Claim?

-If you think you have a catastrophic claim, call the Ramos Law Firm today at (404) 355-3431 for your free consultation.
+If you think you have a catastrophic claim, call Ramos & Law today at (404) 355-3431 for your free consultation.
 The insurance company has a team already fighting to deprive you of benefits.
 You deserve your own legal team to secure the income, medical, and rehabilitation benefits.